Mulching, what you need to know

 Described below are some of the benefits of mulch, types of mulch, problems caused by improper mulching, and finally notes on how to mulch properly.

-Benefits of mulch
+Benefits of Mulch

 Weed suppression

 When applied to a depth of 2-4 inches, mulch acts as a weed barrier.
 Although weed seeds can blow in and germinate on top of mulch, weeds in the soil layer are less likely to germinate due to lack of sunlight.
-Additionally, if weed seeds do germinate, the plants tend to be easier to remove in a mulched bed.
+Additionally, if weed seeds do germinate, they tend to be easier to remove in a mulched bed.

-Moisture regulation:
+Moisture regulation

 Improved soil